dearmasmichael/random-permutation-solution/README.md

 Run the following commands in Windows CMD or PowerShell:

+:: Navigate into (or create) the folder where you want to 'copy' the solution, for example:
+cd MichaelSolution

 :: Clone the repository:
 git clone https://github.com/dearmasmichael/random-permutation-solution.git

-:: Navigate into the folder where you want to 'copy' the solution, for example:
+:: Step into the VS solution folder that just created:
-cd RandomPermutationSolution
+cd random-permutation-solution

 :: Build the solution:
 dotnet build